Skip to content

 Key takeaways

-• These policies also extend extra cover for accidental damage, disfigurement, breakage and theft
+• Art insurance policies also extend extra cover for accidental damage, disfigurement, breakage and theft.

 Is my art covered by standard home insurance?